TOSHISTATS/Malay-consumer-complain-clasiffication/README.md

 # Malay-consumer-complaints-clasiffication

 Classify 5000 samples of customer complaints in banks.
-These are classified as one of 5 classes ().
+These are classified as one of 5 classes.

     Mortgage,
     Checking or savings account,
     Credit card,
     Bank account or service,
     Consumer Loan,

 BERT is used as a base of this classification model.